- How do I obtain Fingerprint Services?

 Allow two weeks to honor your request.

-Please note that if the report involves a juvenile, you must obtain a juvenile waiver from the court to receive a copy of that report.
+Please note that if the report involves a juvenile, you must obtain a court order from the court to receive a copy of that report.

 If you were charged in Baltimore County and would like to download the appropriate form to begin the expungement process, please use the following link: